When you see something cool, especially on social media or the internet in general, it’s easy to get a case of FOMO or fear of missing out.

 You see this on Instagram all of the time.

 It’s the norm now to tag the brands of clothing you wear or the car you drive, for example.

 Visual brands like fashion, health, and beauty businesses will benefit the most from branded hashtags.

-Similar to user generated content, testimonials are an effective way to promote fear of missing out.
+Similar to user-generated content, testimonials are an effective way to promote the fear of missing out.

 92% of consumers read reviews before purchasing a product, and good testimonials can make customers feel like they’ll miss out on a great deal.

 Check out the testimonials on the landing page for this Amazon FBA course.